For those new to this website:

 - Photo of your baby in a pile of fall leaves.

 - Photo of your baby surrounded by Christmas-themed/ holiday-themed stuffed animals (made for use by children).

 - Photo of your baby sitting next to a poinsettia* or next to a pine tree.

 - Photo of your child surrounded by pre-made holiday wrapping bows.

 - Photo of your baby sitting on a holiday-themed quilt.

 Wait, aren’t poinsettias poisonous too?

 *Note: Poinsettias have long been falsely rumored to be toxic.
-I just googled the concern and came up with this great bit of information (link to original source here, on webmd):
+I just googled the concern and came up with this great bit of information (link to the original source here, on WebMD):

 “No one is sure how this myth started, although it’s often attributed to the 1919 death of a girl whose parents thought she had eaten poinsettia leaves.
 The truth is, a kid would have to eat about 500 poinsettia leaves to get sick.”

-Thank you for reading and for sharing my posts.
+Thank you for reading and sharing these articles.
 I look forward to hearing your holiday baby photo alternative ideas!